Tinkerforge/doc/source/Software/IPConnection_Java.rst

  The constructor throws an IOException if there is no Brick Daemon listening at the given host and port.

+.. java:function:: public void IPConnection::addDevice(Device device)

+ Adds a device (Brick or Bricklet) to the IP connection.
+Every device has to be added to an IP connection before it can be used.
+Examples for this can be found in the API documentation for every Brick and Bricklet.

+.. java:function:: public void IPConnection::joinThread()

+ Joins the thread of the IP connection.
+The call will block until the IP connection is :java:func:`destroyed <IPConnection::destroy>`.

+ This makes sense if you relies solely on callbacks from listeners or if the IP connection was created in a thread.

+.. java:function:: public void IPConnection::destroy()

+ Destroys the IP connection.
+The socket to the Brick Daemon will be closed and the thread of the IP connection terminated.

+Callback Configuration Methods
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. java:function:: public void IPConnection::enumerate(EnumerateListener enumerateListener)